nais/azurerator/README.md

 - `DelegatedPermissionGrant.ReadWrite.All`
 - `GroupMember.Read.All` (optional, only needed for the groups-assignment feature)
 - `Policy.Read.All` (optional, only needed for the claims-mapping policies feature)
+- `CustomSecAttributeAssignment.ReadWrite.All` (optional, only needed for the custom security attributes feature)

 Finally, in order to ensure that Azurerator may pre-approve delegated API permissions for the managed applications, you will need to find and configure the `azure.permissiongrant-resource-id` configuration flag.